 Even in PU, the worst of all tiers, Tsareena and Togedemaru have U-Turn, Ribombee has Moonblast, U-Turn, and/or Bug Buzz, and Scrafty has Drain Punch.
 These are all very hostile environments to a Water/Dark type with below average speed.
 In these lower tiers, Greninja would survive thanks to higher speed and the Protean ability; Hisuian Samurott gains only some of the Frog Ninja’s offensive abilities in terms of Dark-type STAB attacks, thus the defensive drawbacks seem to be overall worse for his competitive chances in any tier!

 Unfortunately, normal Samurott and its mono-Water type would actually be better in today’s game than this new Dark type Hisuian form.
-That being said, Hisuian Samurott should be a ton of fun in the Pokemon Legends Arceus adventure.
+That being said, Hisuian Samurott can be fun to use in the Pokemon Legends Arceus game.
 It’s a shame that while mono-Water Samurott was at least a star in NU Sun and Moon, the Hisuian Samurott may end up untiered in Scarlet and Violet.
 Yes, the Hisui form of Samurott is a great design and perhaps some clever players will make him work in future games, especially on Rain teams where his Liquidation and Aqua Jet hit much harder.
-But, overall, you’re going to take the other two Hisui starters over Samurott, and that’s just too bad.
+But, overall, you’re better off taking one of the other two Hisui starters over Samurott, and that’s just too bad.